-Rufus McGee, 34, pleaded guilty in November to unlawful manufacturing and delivery of one to 15 grams of fentanyl in connection with the death of Robert Gibson, 45, of Harvard, and was sentenced to 13 years in prison.
+Rufus McGee, 34, pleaded guilty in November to unlawful manufacturing and delivery of 1 to 15 grams of fentanyl in connection with the death of Robert Gibson, 45, of Harvard, and was sentenced to 13 years in prison.

-McGee is being held in DuPage County jail on unrelated drug and weapons charges and refused Thursday to be taken to Woodstock for his sentencing in McHenry County court, a McHenry County jail official said.
+McGee is being held in the DuPage County jail on unrelated drug and weapons charges and refused Thursday to be taken to Woodstock for his sentencing in McHenry County court, a McHenry County jail official said.

 The day before her death, Finn traveled to a mall parking lot in Oak Brook with three others and bought heroin laced with fentanyl, authorities have said.
 Finn ingested the substance and died the next morning, according to court documents.